FAQs

 Application/Incoming Students

-First-years, Running Start, current Western students, and transfer students are all welcome to apply!
+Incoming first-year students, Running Start, current Western students, and transfer students are all welcome to apply!
 There is no additional fee to apply to the WWU Honors College.

 Admission to Honors does not have GPA or SAT/ACT minimums.
 Our admissions committee looks for students who are engaged learners with diverse experiences and will contribute to the classroom conversation.
 If you are a student who strives to inspire, support, and appropriately challenge your peers, then Honors is a good match for you.